cgradwohl/cdk-workshop/README.md

 3. cdk deploy
 CDK apps are deployed through AWS CloudFormation.
 Each CDK stack maps 1:1 with CloudFormation stack.
 This means that you can use the AWS CloudFormation console to manage your stacks.

+4. cdk diff
+Now that we modified our stack’s contents, we can ask the toolkit to show us the difference between our CDK app and what’s currently deployed.
+This is a safe way to check what will happen once we run cdk deploy and is always good practice